TWan777/side/spec/bridge/README.md

 All validators are required to operate a TSS Node to be eligible for rewards.
 Similar to signing blocks, validators must sign a minimum of 80% of transactions within a slashing epoch.
 Failure to meet this criterion results in the loss of rewards, including their block rewards.

 The TSS Network acts as the owner of vaults on external blockchains.
-Its responsibility includes signing outbound transactions to approve the execution of transactions on external blockchains in accordance with `BurnRequests` on the SIDE blockchain.
+Its responsibility includes signing outbound transactions to approve the execution of transactions on external blockchains in accordance with `VaultActionRequests` on the SIDE blockchain.

  - Setup